buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 OBSS does not provide the possibility to make called shots with weapons or spells, unless specifically stated.

 When you hit a target, you hit it generally, without the possibility to specify whether it' \*\*s to the head, leg, or elsewhere; the same concept applies in the case of hitting objects, e.g., if you aim at a door hinge, you hit the entire door.
-This does not prevent the Narrator from evaluating appropriate consequences for the action undertaken.
+This does not prevent the Game Master from evaluating appropriate consequences for the action undertaken.

 ### Non-lethal Damage